BLUEBL0B/Secret-Sing-Box/Docs/README-EN.md

 Both setup methods make it impossible to detect Sing-Box from the outside, which improves security.

 > [!IMPORTANT]
 > Recommended OS for the server: Debian 11/12 or Ubuntu 22.04/24.04.
 Just 512 MB of RAM, 5 GB of disk space and 1 processor core are sufficient.
-You will also need an IPv4 on the server and your own domain linked to your Cloudflare account ([How to set it up?](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Docs/cf-settings-en.md)).
+You will also need an IPv4 on the server and your own domain ([How to set it up?](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Docs/cf-settings-en.md)).
 Run as root on a newly installed system.
 It's recommended to update and reboot the system before running this script.

 > [!NOTE]
 > With routing rules for Russia.
 Open ports on the server: 443 and SSH.